DvinCJit/Cities-Quiz-Game/README.md

 ## Cities Quiz Game

-Technical skills test made from scratch in two days for [United Cuisines](https://www.unitedcuisines.com/en/).
+Single page app made from scratch in two days with MERN stack and Mapbox.

 ### Preview